Banaue Rice Terraces in the Philippines

 But seriously, this was the outdoor sink at one of the restaurants we visited.
 It was a tight balcony, with the washroom door directly behind me.
 The drop off from that balcony is ridiculously steep.
 Not ideal for those with a fear of heights.

 Without question, the most unique place to wash your hands.

 We took a jeepney to the Batad Rice Terraces, located about an hour from the town of Banaue.
 We visited during the rainy season, hence the bright green vegetation everywhere, so many of the roads were in pretty rough shape.

 There was a mudslide the day before, cutting off the connection between Banaue and the remote villages in the Ifugao province, including Batad.
 It took our persistent driver a few attempts before we finally got the sturdy jeepney over the rocky landslide.
 An interesting experience to say the least.

 Contrary to popular belief, the Banaue Rice Terraces are actually not a UNESCO World Heritage Site.
 They were not included in the UNESCO inscription for the Rice Terraces of the Philippine Cordilleras because there are numerous modern structures and alterations, making it score low in the integrity criterion of UNESCO.

 Batad, on the other hand, is one of the five sites included in the UNESCO World Heritage Site.
 As you can see from the above photo, Batad sure is pretty!

 While most people associate the Philippines with beautiful tropical beaches (and rightly so), first time visitors should not overlook the lush jungles and mountains in the Ifugao province.
-Not only will you be treated to incredible landscapes and hiking trails, you’ll experience a completely different side of Filipino history and culture.
+Not only will you be treated to incredible landscapes, you’ll experience a different side of Filipino history and culture.